 Students with no programming knowledge who are considering a major or minor in computer science should begin with Introduction to Computer Programming (No Prior Experience) (CSCI-UA 2).
 Students with experience using variables, conditionals, and loops to write small programs (in any programming language) should enroll in Introduction to Computer Programming (Limited Prior Experience) (CSCI-UA 3), as should students with a score of 1 or 2 on the AP Computer Science exam.
 Students with any AP score in Computer Science are not permitted to register for CSCI-UA 2; Albert will block them from doing so.
 Students with any AP score in Computer Science are allowed to register for CSCI-UA 3, but if they have a score of 4 or 5 they will forfeit the credits.

-Students considering the major or minor who have no AP credit or previous coursework but have gained a good knowledge of programming on their own and believe they can skip CSCI-UA 3 are strongly advised to take a placement examination in the Department of Computer Science for possible waiver from CSCI-UA 2 and admission to CSCI-UA 101.
+Students considering the major or minor who have no AP credit or previous coursework but have gained a good knowledge of programming on their own and believe they can skip CSCI-UA 3 are strongly advised to take a placement examination in the Department of Computer Science for possible waiver from CSCI-UA 3 and admission to CSCI-UA 101.

 Information about our placement exam can be found at:

 Foreign Language Placement and Exemption Examinations

 The exams below are for NYU students only.
 Students who are not matriculated at NYU should contact the Department of Foreign Languages, Translation and Interpreting (212-998-7030) at the NYU School of Professional Studies to inquire about foreign language courses and examinations.

 NYU offers both “placement exams” and “exemption exams.”
 Please read the entire section.
 Students cannot take an exemption exam without first earning a qualifying score on a placement exam.
 NOTE: Online placement exam results are valid for no more than 18 months.